 The taxable scope of NPR is limited to the following three.

-Therefore, it is necessary to distinguish between Foreign Source Income and Non-Foreign Source Income in order to determine range of the taxable income of NPRs.
+Therefore, it is necessary to distinguish between Foreign Source Income and Non-Foreign Source Income in order to determine the range of the taxable income of NPRs.

 Permanent residents also need to distinguish between Foreign Source Income and Non-Foreign Source Income in order to calculate the capacity for Foreign Tax Credit.

-Of business income, “income of business conducted through foreign place of business” (income attributable to place of foreign business) constitutes Foreign Source Income (ITL Article 95, Paragraph 4, Item 1).
+Of business income, “income of business conducted through the foreign place of business” (income attributable to place of foreign business) constitutes Foreign Source Income (ITL Article 95, Paragraph 4, Item 1).